RewanAbdulkariem/SpeechBot-Helper/README.md

-# SpeechBot-Helper
+# Overview
-SpeechBot Helper is an interactive voice assistant built using Python, designed to convert text to speech and recognize speech commands.
-The project utilizes the `gTTS`, `pyttsx3`, and `SpeechRecognition` libraries to enable text-to-speech conversion and speech recognition functionality.
-This assistant can respond to greetings, check the current time, and more.
+SpeechBot Helper is an interactive voice assistant application that utilizes text-to-speech and speech recognition technologies to respond to user queries and commands.

 ## Features